typelead/eta-hackage/README.md

 epm install <package-name>
 ```

-`epm` will take care of downloading the tar file, patching it
-additionally (if required) and installing (duh!) it.
+`epm` will take care of downloading the tar file, optionally patching it, and installing it.

 **Table of Contents**